Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Related Work

 \section{Related Work}

+There exist different notions of safety in robotics control literature.
+In safety-critical control, safety has been investigated through the terms of set-invariance and reachability analysis.
+A safety set is defined as a set of allowed states for a system and the task of controlling the system becomes ensuring the invariance of this safety set \cite{gurriet2018}.
+Reachability of such target sets is formulated as an optimal control problem for safety analysis and synthesis of safe controllers \cite{choi2021}.
+Even though dynamic programming principles similar to the scope of this paper can be utilized to solve reachability-based value functions, those methods suffer from the usual curse of dimensionality, solving them online on embedded hardware is mostly infeasible and they are generally overly conservative.

 Robust model predictive control approaches involve direct optimization that enables to employ of nonlinear state and input constraints by considering the uncertainty with a worst-case safety bound.
 Since robust MPC is computationally complex, tube MPCs \cite{lopez2019} are designed as an approximation for robust MPCs but they require to define tube geometry dynamics and in some cases time-consuming offline computation \cite{majumdar2017}.
+Moreover, most of the approaches with fixed tube sizes produce overly conservative tubes due to the lack of knowledge regarding state-dependent uncertainty.
+Lopez \textit{et al.} \cite{lopez2019} proposed to optimize both the tube geometry and open-loop trajectory simultaneously to reduce conservativeness.
+However, they assume that the system has the same number of outputs to be controlled as inputs, which makes the method only feasible for relatively low-dimensional and particular kinds of nonlinear systems \cite{lopez2019}.
 On the other hand, Differential Dynamic Programming (DDP) formulation allows the decomposition of a trajectory optimization problem into smaller ones by limiting the state space to a quadratic trust-region around a current reference solution \cite{lantoine2012theory}, which results in only local optimality but reduces the processing cost dramatically.
 Although there is no straightforward way to incorporate nonlinear state and input constraints in the DDP formulation, recent attempts are promising.
 Next, we provide an overview of previous work related to constrained deterministic and stochastic variants of DDPs.